Early Life

-Raúl Marcelo Claure Bedoya was born in La Paz, Bolivia, on December 9, 1970.
-Due to his father's career as a geologist for the United Nations, he lived in Morocco and the Dominican Republic before returning to La Paz for his childhood.
-He attended the American Cooperative School in La Paz, graduating in 1989.
-He later attended Bentley College in Massachusetts, graduating in 1993 with a Bachelor of Science in economics and finance.
+Raúl Marcelo Claure Bedoya was born in Guatemala on December 9, 1970, to Bolivian parents.
+Due to his father's career as a diplomat, he lived in Morocco and the Dominican Republic before settling in La Paz, Bolivia, where he spent most of his childhood.
+He attended the Instituto Domingo Savio and the American Cooperative School in La Paz, graduating in 1989.
+He then attended the University of Lowell before transferring to Bentley College, where he earned a Bachelor of Science in economics and finance in 1993.

 Rise to Success